Industrial Design & Making

-Upon acceptance, we will mail an information package to you and your family with additional program information and, of course, more forms to complete.
+Upon acceptance, we will e-mail an information package to you and your family with additional program information and, of course, forms to complete.
 The $300 deposit will be credited towards the full tuition cost.
 Upon acceptance, your deposit is non-refundable.
-The balance of $1,700 will be due by June 22nd.
+The balance of $900 will be due by June 30th.

-All items must be clearly labeled and mailed to:
+All items must be clearly labeled and e-mailed:

 How soon will you hear from us?
-All applications will be reviewed as we receive them and applicants will be notified within 3 weeks from receipt.
+All applications will be reviewed as we receive them and applicants will be notified on a rolling basis.
 Admissions decisions are based upon academic preparation and a commitment to learn.
-We will mail an acceptance letter and an information package to you and your family with additional program information, and of course, more forms to complete.
-Enrollment is limited and is available on a first-come, first-serve basis upon review and acceptance of the application.
+We will e-mail an acceptance letter and an information package to you and your family with additional program information, and of course, and forms to complete.
+Enrollment is limited to 10 students and is available on a first-come, first-serve basis upon review and acceptance of the application.